JGGR/esox_wasm/README.md

 ## Locale <a name = "locale"></a>

-Since this library is built with knowing that Excel uses some specific separators with the Italian locale, it supports two formats for input/output depending on the platform locale.
+Since this library is built with knowing that Excel uses some specific separators with the Italian locale, it supports two formats for input/output.

-You can change the detected locale in the settings.

 The format differences are:
 - Italian: